 Supermarkets started charging shoppers 5 pence for each plastic carrier bag they provide.
 New statute took full effect starting October the 5th 2015 in England.

 That equates to a colossal number of carrier bags for every adult.
 In fact, the figure is around 200 plastic bags per person each year.

-To help lower these statistics, shoppers in England will have to pay 5 pence for each carrier bag.
-They will be falling in line with the rest of the United Kingdom.
+To help lower these statistics, shoppers in England will have to pay five pence for each carrier bag.
+As such, they will be falling in line with the rest of the United Kingdom.

 It is the country's bureaucratic attempt to fix an ever-looming environmental disaster.
-So how will shoppers respond to a package of messy governance and how can they embrace a flagrant new law with such confusing exemptions?
+So how will high street shoppers respond to a package of messy governance and how can they embrace a flagrant new law with such confusing exemptions?

 Be honest - you probably have your own synthetic bag mountain stashed away at home right?
 Most likely inside a cupboard or the kitchen drawer.

 You might call it your own sequestered landfill site.
 But no matter how many garbage bags you use and throw away, they keep on coming back - almost like magic.

-England - or shall we say the British Government - has introduced their solution.
+England - or shall we say the British Government - introduced their solution.
 If you shop at a retailer employing 250 full-time members of staff nationwide, you will get charged 5 pence for every single-use carrier bag.

 Excess charges now apply at the majority of outlets and supermarkets.
 It also includes some fashion chains and most DIY stores.

 How can you be supportive of the government's drive to rid the environment of plastic garbage?
-You should make an effort to use your own reusable bags.
+You can make an effort to use your own reusable bags.

-Even so, a 5 pence levy for a family shopping trip is unlikely to kill the plastic carrier bag disease.
+Even so, a 5 pence levy for a family shopping trip is unlikely to kill the plastic carrier bag disease - or will it?

 You do not need to look far to understand why we need the charge.
 You can see the reasons blowing across windswept playgrounds.